 BSOG Community relations team was initially appointed on 13 March 2017 and communicated to Corbu Municipality through a formal letter.
-The team initially comprised of: the Communications & CSR Manager, HSE Manager, Regulatory Manager.
+The team initially comprised of the Communications & CSR Manager, HSE Manager and Regulatory Manager.
 The BSOG Human Resources Manager also joined the team in December 2018 and this update was communicated to Corbu Municipality during a meeting with the Corbu Local Council members on 18th December 2018.
-In 2019 a Community Liaison Officer (CLO) has also joined the Community relations team for the construction period of the MGD.
+In 2019 a Community Liaison Officer (CLO) has also been appointed a as part of the Community relations team for the construction period of the MGD.

 BSOG has developed the first SEP in 2016.
 Since then, all its engagement activities are documented and properly recorded.
-This chapter presents the engagement activities performed by BSOG between May 2023 - April 2024.
+This chapter presents the engagement activities performed by BSOG between April 2024 - April 2025.